kebaldwi/ansible_lab_v1/MDTGuide.md

 **_update-policy periodic_** specifies how often the telemetry is sent out to collector.
 The unit is 1/100 seconds.
 500 indicates 5 seconds.

 **_receiver ip address_** specifies the collector ip address which is the Telegraf ip address in our lab. _57500_ is the port Telegraf is listening on. _protocol_ is grpc-tcp which is insecure mode.
-We do support TLS based on gRPC protocol.
+We do support Secure gRPC protocol using TLS.
 Please refer to this [link](https://github.com/jeremycohoe/cisco-ios-xe-mdt/blob/master/c9300-grpc-tls-lab.md) for details.

 The puzzle in the configuration is how to figure out the right xpath for the telemetry data you want to stream from the switch.
 We suggest you leverage [YANGsuite](https://github.com/CiscoDevNet/yangsuite) to help you with that.